 Concert Photography Tips

-What are the best gear for concert photography?
+What is the best gear for concert photography?

 Concert Photography Tips answers the most common question I get asked – what equipment should people be buying to see the biggest difference in their concert photography work?